As Virgin Atlantic celebrates its thirtieth anniversary later this month, here are more images from the airline’s history.

 In the late 1990s, Virgin’s arch-rival, British Airways, surprised the industry by opting for the twin engine Boeing 777 for future fleet additions over the Boeing 747 (of which British Airways was one of the world’s largest operators).

 In response, Virgin placed the decal “4 Engines 4 Long Haul” on its aircraft.
 BA’s decision to opt for the Boeing 777 proved to be the right one and may well explain the divergent financial performance of the two airlines in recent years.

 This is not the only time Virgin has used its liveries to make pot-shots at its rival.
-On two occasions, many Virgin aircraft were emblazaned with the slogan “No Way AA/BA”.
+On at least two occasions, many Virgin aircraft were emblazaned with the slogan “No Way BA/AA”.
 This was in protest at a proposed joint-venture between American Airlines and BA.
-The first time AA and BA sought a tie-up, the two parties withdrew on the basis the concessions sought by regulators were too great.
-On the second occasion, after the liberalisation of the EU-US transatlantic market in 2008 which opened up London Heathrow to all US and European airlines, AA and BA were successful.
+The first time AA and BA sought a tie-up, they were stopped by regulators.
+The second time, the two parties withdrew on the basis the concessions sought by regulators were too great.
+On the third occasion, after the liberalisation of the EU-US transatlantic market in 2008 which opened up London Heathrow to all US and European airlines, AA and BA were successful.
 This prompted Virgin to eventually launch its own joint-venture with Delta.Embed from Getty Images Embed from Getty Images

 In 2001, Virgin Atlantic, amongst much fan-fare, (and promises of in-flight gyms and shops) placed an order for the Airbus A380.
 Here, Sir Richard Branson is pictured with the former British Prime Minister Tony Blair in January 2005 at the Airbus plant in Blagnac, near Toulouse where Airbus unveiled the A380.